Arkeniq/arkeniq.github.io/_posts/2024-02-24-KP-Data-Analysis.md

 ---

-I've started a sequencing run from an atypical *Klebsiella pneumoniae* isolate that displayed unusual growth characteristics and high antibiotic resistance.
-By sequencing its genome, I wanted to identify the resistance genes responsible for its phenotype and understand their genomic context.
+Antibiotic resistance is a growing challenge, and sometimes an interesting case lands on your bench thanks to great collaborations.
+That was exactly the situation with a particularly stubborn *Klebsiella pneumoniae* that our colleagues at the National Institute for Research and Development in Microbiology and Immunology “Cantacuzino” had cultivated.
+After observing its unusual growth characteristics and alarmingly high antibiotic resistance, they kindly forwarded it to us for a deeper dive using whole-genome sequencing.
+My aim was to pinpoint the specific antibiotic resistance genes (ARGs) this isolate was using for its defense and to understand their full genomic context – especially whether these genes were on plasmids, which can often be tricky to fully characterize.

+---

 ## 💧 Wetlab phase